isaacnmm/pestpolicy-hugo2XX/content/posts/bees-vs-wasps-vs-hornets/index.md

 ###  **1. ****Color**

 **Bee: ** The color of bees can range between yellow and black, depending on the species.
-But [honey bees share different traits](https://askabiologist.asu. edu/honey-bee-anatomy) with various bugs.
+But [honey bees share different traits](https://askabiologist.asu.edu/honey-bee-anatomy)with various bugs.
 For instance, honey bees have a golden-yellow color with a characteristic brown band.
 Bumblebees are tan in color with yellow or orange coloration.
 Bees have 3 pairs of legs - and thus may be considered like [insects](http://www.reachoutmichigan.

-org/funexperiments/agesubject/lessons/insect. html).
+org/funexperiments/agesubject/lessons/insect.html).

 **Wasp: ** Wasps come in a myriad of colors.
-There are over [30, 000 different wasps](https://www.nationalgeographic. com/animals/invertebrates/group/wasps/).
-Stinging wasps have bright colors that serve as a warning to intruders.
+There are over [30, 000 different wasps](https://www.nationalgeographic.com/animals/invertebrates/group/wasps/).Stinging wasps have bright colors that serve as a warning to intruders.
 For example, the yellow and black color on yellow jackets indicates they have the ability to sting. **Hornet: ** Usually, hornets will appear to be black and white.

 However, the European hornet is brown with either orange or yellow markings.